 Conclusion

 Are corn chips high in lectin?
 While corn chips contain some lectins, the levels remain relatively low compared to other foods, particularly after undergoing processing.
 Most people can safely eat corn chips in moderation without experiencing any issues.
 However, individuals with sensitive digestive systems or those following specific dietary restrictions may need to be more cautious when consuming corn chips.
-Lectins, though not harmful in small amounts, can cause discomfort for some people, leading to digestive distress.
-By understanding the role of lectins in our health and how they interact with our digestive system, we can make better choices about which snacks to include in our diets.
-Additionally, using cooking and processing methods, such as nixtamalization, that reduce lectin content in corn chips can further minimize any potential negative effects.
+Lectins, while not harmful in small amounts, can cause discomfort for some people and may lead to digestive issues.